KiarashDadpour/docker-workshop/README.md

 # Docker Workshop
 ## Syllables:
 - ### Introduction
-   - what is the Docker ?
+   - What Is the Docker ?
    - why we use Docker ?
    - where should we use Docker ?
    - Introduction to Linux Command Line